deryrahman/secondbrain/docs/3-log-error-location-awareness.md

 # [RFC 3] Log Error Location Awareness
+Status: Implemented

 Usually log is used whenever some function encounter error.
-However, on the same trace which path of the error is happening, same error message will be printed on multiple layer.
+However, logger are not aware where the root cause of error is happened, thus same error message will be printed on multiple layer.
 This makes redundant message.
 This RFC discuss about how log should handle error so that it only print the message where the error is happening.

 ## Design